aeilot/aeilot/README.md

 #### More Detailed

-I am a 14y/o student who code by avocation from China.
+I am a student who codes by avocation from China.
 I write mainly C++, partly Swift and Python, and Java while needed.

 I made innovative projects, like [Daily Notes](https://github.com/aeilot/DailyNotes), and I have a great many ideas waiting to be realized.
 I play an active part in many Open Source repositories, especially those belong to my friend [@MrWillCom](https://github.com/MrWillCom).